jackbrighton/jackbrighton.github.io/_posts/2015-05-03-storytelling-workshop.md

 Foundations are looking to fund ideas like this.
 [The Knight Foundation just awarded more than $700,000 to technology projects focused on storytelling, data, and community building](http://www.niemanlab.org/2015/04/knight-foundation-funds-20-new-media-and-technology-projects-through-its-prototype-fund/).
 Many of these projects involve public media stations and community partnerships.
 Localore has opened applications for its [_Finding America_ grants for storytelling projects and innovation in public media](http://localore.airmedia.org/).

-I just wrote [a small grant proposal to build a Digital Story Lab](http://jackbrighton.github.io/publicmedia/digital-story-lab/), to explore new forms of digital storytelling with students, faculty, and staff at WILL and the University of Illinois.
+I just wrote [a small grant proposal to build a Digital Story Lab](http://jackbrighton.github.io/publicmedia/digital-story-lab/), to explore new forms of digital storytelling with students, faculty, and staff at WILL and the University of Illinois College of Media.
 I think we are just beginning to realize the range of possibilities for digital media and social networks to communicate, explain, reveal, and connect.
 In this environment, experiments are called for.
-I hope to expand this project and learn as we roll forward.
+I hope to expand this project and learn as we roll forward, then feed back what we learn into the journalism curriculum.

 ## Setting expectations